Geo-y20/Vision-Project/README.md

 ## Overview

 The Vision Project is a comprehensive computer vision application designed to assist visually impaired individuals by leveraging advanced technologies for object detection, optical character recognition (OCR), and face recognition.
-Developed by secondary stage students Janaabdelfatah and Romaysa, this project was part of their participation in the Genius Olympiad.
+Idea by secondary stage students Janaabdelfatah and Romaysa, this project was part of their participation in the Genius Olympiad.

 ## Video Demonstration